Workers’ Compensation Lawyer Florida

 Reporting the Injury

-The first step in initiating a workers’ compensation claim is to report the injury to your employer promptly.
-Florida law requires injured workers to report their injuries to their employer within 30 days of the accident or the onset of symptoms.
-Failure to report the injury within this timeframe may jeopardize your ability to receive benefits.
+The first and most important step in initiating a workers’ compensation claim is to report the injury to your employer as soon as possible.
+Under Florida law, injured workers are required to inform their employer about any work-related injury or illness within 30 days of the accident or the onset of symptoms.
+This is a critical requirement, as failing to report the injury within the designated 30-day timeframe can seriously jeopardize your eligibility for workers’ compensation benefits.
+If you delay in notifying your employer, it may result in your claim being denied, or at the very least, complicate the process of obtaining compensation.

 Seeking Medical Treatment